 Buying a home is not the same thing now as it was when your parents did it, and it’s certainly a far cry from what your grandparents did.
 Everything from buyer demographics to home shopping has changed.
 Today, first-time homebuyers are both younger and older than they were.
 Millennials make up the largest portion of first-time buyers, but older buyers are getting older, with the median age of buyers has shifted from 33 to 44 years old.
 And these changes have only accelerated in the last few years.
 To keep up, as a buyer, you need to know how the home buying landscape has altered.
-So take a look at these 4 important ways of buying a home in Los Angeles has changed over the past 5 years.
+So take a look at these 4 important ways of buying a home in Riverside has changed over the past 5 years.

 1. Digital Revolution

 To put it bluntly, the Internet has forever changed the real estate industry and buying a home in Riverside, a change that daily moves faster.
 Here are some of the major changes:

 Until fairly recently, even digital listings were updated on a limited basis, maybe once a day at most, which meant that buyers and their agents often wasted time chasing after unavailable homes.
 But “today’s online MLS database supplies nearly instantaneous updates, meaning agents and buyers don’t waste time.”
 In addition, “thanks to the advent of third-party real estate sites like Zillow Trulia, Realtor.com, and Keller Williams, buyers themselves have easy access to a worldwide inventory of homes.”

 Marketing in real estate has changed dramatically as well.
 Although traditional marketing still works, social media marketing is by far more important because more effective.
 It provides a wider reach to a more targeted buyer audience and, as a result, allows buyers to shop more efficiently.
 (Contact your local agent to discover how to shop via social media.
 (866) 593 7012)